 Atrioventricular septal defect

-Atrioventricular septal defects (AVSDs), also known as atrioventricular canal defects or endocardial cushion defects, comprise of a relatively wide range of defects involving the atrial septum, ventricular septum and one or both of the tricuspid or mitral valve.
+Atrioventricular septal defects (AVSDs), also known as atrioventricular canal defects or endocardial cushion defects, comprise a relatively wide range of defects involving the atrial septum, ventricular septum, and one or both of the tricuspid or mitral valve.
 They can represent 2-7% of congenital heart defects.

 The estimated prevalence is at ~3-4 in 10,000 births.

 It results from deficient development of the apical portion of the atrial septum, basal portion of the interventricular septum, as well as atrioventricular valves.
 All four chambers of the heart communicate therefore both left to right and right to left shunts can occur.